rudiedirkx/jsonpathstreamer/README.md

 even a configurable method, without any more parse/JSON formatting logic.

 See `examples/` for more examples.
+Run `examples/speed.php` for a speed comparison.

 DIY - Surgical precision
 ----